Working with Kiavi

 Note: Each lender will likely have a slightly different method of calculating DSCR, so it's best to inquire about exact numbers with your lender.

-If you're looking to obtain a DSCR loan, it's best to ensure you meet these basic requirements:
+If you're looking to obtain a DSCR loan, it's best to be aware of these basic requirements:

-- Minimum Down Payment or Equity: Maximum loan-to-value (LTV) on rental loans varies from lender to lender but can range from 70%-80%, depending on property type, credit and DSCR.
-The remainder will be your down payment.
+- Minimum Down Payment or Equity: Maximum LTV varies by lender, property type, and DSCR.
+The remainder is your down payment.
+See current terms at kiavi.com/loans/rental for Kiavi's requirements.

-- Minimum Property Value: Lenders like Kiavi have a minimum property value requirement of $75K.
+- Minimum Property Value: Most DSCR lenders have a minimum property value requirement.
+Reach out to your Kiavi representative for specifics.

-Lenders often consider a "good" DSCR to be 1.25 or higher because it shows that the property generates 25% more profit than expenses and has a positive cash flow as long as it stays occupied.
+Lenders often consider a "good" DSCR to be 1.25 or higher because it indicates the property generates 25% more income than its debt obligations, which may provide a positive cash flow buffer even if expenses fluctuate or the property experiences temporary vacancy.

-The closer you are to breaking even, the less cash flow you'll obtain from the property—thus making it a riskier investment.
-In other words, if your DCSR on a particular deal isn't at least 1.0, your rental income is less than your total debt service, which means you would lose money each month.
-This is why it’s important to “do the math” on each deal before moving forward—in this case, avoiding the deal would probably be best.
+The closer you are to breaking even, the less cash flow you'll have to work with, making the investment more sensitive to vacancies or unexpected costs.
+If your DSCR on a particular deal is below 1.0, your rental income is less than your total debt service, which means the property may not cover its own loan payments each month.
+Running the numbers carefully before moving forward is always worth the time.

 Typical DSCR Loan Options